-Home equity can offer many homeowners an alternative form of financing for major home improvement projects, other large expenses, and even debt consolidation.
+Home equity can offer homeowners an alternative form of financing for major home improvement projects, other large expenses, and even debt consolidation.
+And with home values up dramatically in the past two years thanks to a hot housing market, homeowners have more equity to work with.

 But before you borrow against it, it’s a good idea to calculate how much equity you have in your home and what your loan-to-value (LTV) ratio is.